- Under Georgia State law negligence is the failure to exercise ordinary care under the circumstances to minimize the risk of hurting others.

 Human beings make mistakes all the time.
 Often we call this negligence.
 Under Georgia State law, O.C.G.A.
 51-12-33 negligence is defined as the failure to exercise ordinary care or the care that a reasonable person would use under the circumstances to minimize the risk of injuring other persons.

-In the case of car accidents, it often happens that one driver is not totally at fault for the accident.
+In the case of car accidents, it often happens that one driver is not totally at fault for the collision.
 Other drivers often contribute to the accident as well.
-According to the State of Georgia’s At-Fault Driver statutes, your right to be compensated for your injuries will be directly impacted by the degree to which each driver was negligent.
+This is where contributory and comparative negligence laws apply.
+According to the State of Georgia’s contributory and comparative negligence laws, your right to be compensated for your injuries may be controlled by the degree to which each driver was negligent – including you.

 In Georgia, what does the term ‘Modified Comparative Fault’ mean?

 In addition, the law in Georgia also applies a legal Rule known as ‘Modified Comparative Fault,” see O.C.G.A.
 51-12-33(g) in personal injury lawsuits.
 What modified comparative fault means is that the person bringing the injury claim may only recover damages if the Court or Jury finds that he or she is less than 50% at-fault.
 For example, if two drivers were each claiming to have a green traffic light, and were blaming each other, and the Jury were to find both 50% at-fault, the plaintiff ‘loses’ and cannot recover damages.

 The police or insurance adjuster say both drivers are partly at fault for the car wreck that hurt me – what now?